I am a follower of Christ seeking truth in the mire of false doctrines that are pervasive today.

 In Genesis 37, the sun, moon, and twelve stars are a reference to the family of Israel.
 Like much of the book of Revelation, this vision borrows from the Old Testament for its meaning.
 The woman here represents the very people that God preserved through the bloodline of Abraham in order that His promise to Abraham might be fulfilled; that through his seed (Christ) all of the families of the earth might be blessed (Genesis 12:3).
 This woman is in labor and cries out in pain, see Isaiah 66:6-9.
 Then Satan, the dragon, stands ready to devour this child.

 Does the woman represent Israel as a whole?
 I don’t think so, and I will explain further in a moment.
 Rather, I would suggest that she represents those of Israel who were eagerly waiting for the Messiah and clung to the promises found in scripture that God would send a deliverer, a Prince of Peace.
-A majority of Israel rejected Christ and didn’t even seem to be looking for a Messiah, while others like Mary and Joseph, Elizabeth and Zacharia, John the Baptist, Simeon, Anna and the disciples who were earnestly seeking for the promised Messiah.
+A majority of Israel rejected Christ and didn’t even seem to be looking for a Messiah, while others like Mary and Joseph, Elizabeth and Zacharia, John the Baptist, Simeon, Anna, and the disciples who were earnestly seeking for the promised Messiah.
 I believe that this woman represents the true and faithful Israel that Paul spoke of in Roman 9:6-8.

 The next thing that you read about is a great red dragon (Satan) ready to devour the male child being born from this woman.
 The male child, one who is to rule all nations is born with an iron rod.
 Make no mistake, this scene is about Jesus Christ coming to this world and Satan attempting to destroy Him before He is able to complete the plan of redemption.
 Jesus was then caught up to heaven and made to sit at the right hand of the Father as was written in Hebrews 1:1-4.
 These events happened well before John wrote down the book of Revelation so this is not a future event, but looking back at the enormity of what was the apex of God’s plan of salvation.

 Then the woman, the same woman that gave birth to Christ, the faithful Israel, fled into the wilderness where she was nourished for one thousand two hundred and sixty days.
-This can only be describing the diaspora of Jewish believers who fled Judea when the Jewish leadership began to persecute the early church following the stoning of Steven.
+This can only be describing the diaspora of Jewish believers who fled Judea when the Jewish leaders began to persecute the early church following the stoning of Steven.
 It is for this reason that I do not believe that the woman represents Israel as a whole, the early persecution of the church originated from Jewish leadership in Jerusalem, the city that kills the prophets and stones those who are sent to her.

 Then, verses 7-12 speak of a war taking place in heaven between the dragon and his angels and Michael the archangel and his angels with the result being Satan being cast down to the earth.
 It appears as though Satan must have had some type of access to God up until this point in time, and he stood as a prosecuting attorney continually accusing those who have been faithful to God.
 We also get a glimpse of Satan’s access to God in the book of Job.
 What is it that Satan accuses the brethren of?
 He was making the accusation that the human race is deserving of death because we, like Adam and Eve, have known both good and evil.
 In reality, he is right, but because of us being covered by the Lamb’s blood, through His righteousness, we have overcome the works of Satan and have victory over the second death.